Song Jiang: Song Jiang's seditious poem

-He then signs off: "Work by Song Jiang from Yuncheng" (鄆城宋江作).
+He then signs off: "The work of Song Jiang from Yuncheng" (鄆城宋江作).

 The second poem is deemed seditious because of the last two lines.
-Huang Chao had started an uprising near the end of the Tang dynasty, leading to its collapse.
-Huang Wenbing interprets these two lines to mean: "If Song Jiang ever gets an opportunity to start a rebellion against the Song dynasty, he will do worse things than what Huang Chao had done."
+Huang Chao started an uprising that led to the weakening and eventual collapse of the Tang dynasty.
+Huang Wenbing interprets these two lines to mean: "If Song Jiang ever gets an opportunity to start a rebellion against the Song dynasty, he will do things worse than what Huang Chao had done."